tcaiazzi/kathara-trex-labs/astf/base_scenario/README.md

 tcpdump -i eth0 -w /shared/router.pcap
 ```
 You can now open the `.pcap` file on your host (e.g., using [Wireshark](https://www.wireshark.org/)) to inspect the exchanged traffic.

+## Kathará Labs
+If you liked Kathará, you can find more Kathará labs that span several network scenarios on the official [Kathará-Labs](https://github.com/KatharaFramework/Kathara-Labs)
+repository.